 The “don’t use which for restrictive clauses” rule comes (as far as I can tell) from Strunk and White.
 Plenty of authors, including Austen, have used “which” exactly as I use it in the title.
+It’s very commonly used like this here in England, so I’m guessing my comments are coming from US readers.
 Editing Wizard.
 Tip of My Tongue - Chirag Mehta : chir.ag.

 Many writers would argue that the hardest part of writing is beginning.
 When asked what was the most frightening thing he had ever encountered, novelist Ernest Hemingway said, “A blank sheet of paper.”
 Other writers believe that ideas are easy, it’s in the execution of those ideas that the hard work really begins.
 You have to show up every day and slowly give shape to your ideas, trying to find just the right words, searching for the right turn of phrase, until it all morphs into something real.
 Then comes the wait to discover how your writing will be received.

 So just how do you go about facing an empty page, coaxing your ideas into the world of form, and steering the end result toward shore?
 Tips For Writers From Stephen King “If you want to be a writer,” says Stephen King , “you must do two things above all others: read a lot and write a lot.”
 King, who has written over 50 books, emphasizes that writers have to be well-read.